vsusheel/Agentic_Roku/README.md

    - Safari > Preferences > Advanced > Enable "Show Develop menu"
    - Develop > Allow Remote Automation
 2. **Safari autoplay permission error**: Safari/WebKit doesn't support the 'autoplay' permission API.
 The automation automatically skips permission grants for Safari - this is normal and won't affect functionality.
+3. **Safari "FixedBackgroundsPaintRelativeTo Document" error**: This is a known Playwright compatibility issue with Safari/WebKit.
+The automation automatically handles this error by:
+   - Catching the error and retrying page creation
+   - Using existing pages from the context if available
+   - If the issue persists, try updating Playwright: `pip install --upgrade playwright && playwright install`
-3. **Browser launch failed**: The automation will automatically fall back to Chrome/Chromium if Safari fails
+4. **Browser launch failed**: The automation will automatically fall back to Chrome/Chromium if Safari fails
-4. **Firefox not supported**: Playwright's Firefox browser is not supported on macOS.
+5. **Firefox not supported**: Playwright's Firefox browser is not supported on macOS.
 If you specify Firefox, the automation will automatically fall back to Chrome/Chromium.
-5. **Chrome incognito mode error**: Chrome in incognito mode is not supported on macOS.
+6. **Chrome incognito mode error**: Chrome in incognito mode is not supported on macOS.
 The automation automatically uses a persistent context instead of incognito mode to avoid this issue.
-6. **Chrome/Chromium blocked by Roku**: Roku Channel may block Chrome on macOS.
+7. **Chrome/Chromium blocked by Roku**: Roku Channel may block Chrome on macOS.
 Use Safari instead if Chrome is blocked.

 #### Windows 11